 You will be able to mine Ethereum by staking 32 Ether and using an average laptop.
-For 100 Ethers you may need a high-end desktop computer and a mining rig for 1,000+ Ether.

-The miners will be required to be online only for 2/3 of the time a day.
+However, the network participants will be required to be online only for 2/3 of the time a day.

-Ethereum 2.0 comes with a transaction speed in the order of tens of thousands per second.
+The merge comes with a transaction speed in the order of tens of thousands per second.
 Also, the costs and fees will be cut down.